apollographql/apollo-server/docs/source/integrations/middleware.md

 All Apollo Server packages (and `apollo-server-core`) are published to npm with the same version number, even if certain packages have no changes for a particular version.
 This makes it more straightforward to discuss a particular version of Apollo Server without needing to specify a package name.

 Certain support libraries (such as `apollo-server-caching`, `apollo-server-types`, and `apollo-server-plugin-base`) use their own versioning and are published only when they change or one of their dependencies changes.

+### Common options

+Most Apollo Server packages require calling a method named `applyMiddleware`, `getMiddleware`, or `createHandler` (depending on the package).
+These methods accept a (mostly) common set of options (not every package accepts every option).

+For descriptions of these options, see the [API reference](../api/apollo-server/#options-1).

+The set of common options supported by each package is listed under [Basic usage](#basic-usage).

 ## Basic usage